vignathi123-vi/student-weakness-ai/README.md

 Marks alone don't tell a student or teacher \*why\* a mistake happened.
 Two students

-can both get a question wrong for completely different reasons — one has a real gap
+can both get a question wrong for completely different reasons, one has a real gap

 in understanding, the other made a careless slip despite knowing the method.
 This